-The first Franciscan Friar Conventual arrived in Canada in 1915.
-Friar Franciszek Pyznar settled in Montreal, Quebec where he began serving the local Polish community’s spiritual needs.
+The first Conventual Franciscans arrived in Canada in 1915.
+Franciscan Friar Conventual Franciszek Pyznar settled in Montreal, Quebec, where he began serving the spiritual needs of the local Polish community.

-Today, the friars serve parishes and communities in Toronto, Kingston, and Ottawa.
-They are all grateful to God for their vocation to Francican life.
-St. Francis of Assisi inspires them every day.
+Today, the Franciscan Friars Conventual continue their mission by serving parishes and communities in Toronto, Kingston, and Ottawa.
+They express their gratitude to God for their Franciscan vocations, drawing daily inspiration from St. Francis of Assisi.

 The young man initially understood Christ's command literally.
-Helped by men who were impressed by the simplicity of his life and the power of his faith, Francis rebuilt San Damiano Chapel.
-He then understood that the Lord wanted him to rebuild the Church inside people's hearts.
-He wanted Francis to inspire people to greater faith.
-Francis embraced this vocation, which also marked the beginning of the Franciscan Order.
+Helped by men who were impressed by the simplicity of his life and the power of his faith, including the Franciscan Friars Conventual, Francis rebuilt San Damiano Chapel.
+He then understood that the Lord wanted him to rebuild the Church inside people's hearts and inspire them to greater faith.
+This realization led to the emergence of various Franciscan vocations, including the Conventual Franciscans, and marked the beginning of the Franciscan Order.

 Friar Reto Davatz is the Franciscan Conventual vocation director for Canada.
 He will glaldy answer your questions on vocations and tell you more stories about St. Francis of Assisi .